-Editor’s note: This post contains spoilers for The Nevers.
+Editor’s note: This post contains spoilers for first six episodes of The Nevers.

 “God makes his plans, so here we are.”